telerik/kendo-vue/docs/getting-started/typescript-composition-api.md

     })
     ```

-1. In the `setup` function, add the following lines:
+1. In the `setup` function of the Grid:

+   * Load the data from the `categories` and `products` files.
+   * Define user friendly column names.

     ```js